rrifafauzikomara/MovieApp/README.md

 * [ ] Build and Release for iOS

-## How to run Flavor with command prompt
+## How to run Flutter between Flavor for `development` and `production` with command prompt
-To run the app, make sure you have an emulator running, or a device connected over USB and debugging enabled on that device.
+Before run the app, make sure you have an emulator running, or a device connected over USB and debugging enabled on that device.

 Development
 ```console